docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

             === "Separate PROXY protocol ports for ingress"

+                !!! info

                     Supporting internal cluster connections to DMS without using PROXY protocol requires both Postfix and Dovecot to be configured with alternative ports for each service port (_which only differ by enforcing PROXY protocol connections_).

                     - The ingress controller will route public connections to the internal alternative ports for DMS (`*-proxy` variants).
                     - Internal cluster connections will instead use the original ports configured for the DMS container directly (_which are private to the cluster network_).

-                In this example we'll create a copy of the original service ports with PROXY protocol enabled, and increment the port number assigned by `10000.
+                In this example we'll create a copy of the original service ports with PROXY protocol enabled, and increment the port number assigned by `10000`.
 You could run each of these commands within an active DMS instance, but it would be more convenient to persist the modification via our `user-patches.sh` feature:

                 ```bash
                 #!/bin/bash